SnoringCatGames/surfacer/addons/surfacer/README.md

         -   face_right
         -   grab_wall
     -   Your level collidable foreground tiles must be defined in a TileMap that belongs to the "surfaces" node group.
+    -   Surfacer uses a very specific set of movement mechanics.
+        -   Fortunately, this set includes most features commonly used in platforms and is able to provide pretty sophisticated movement.
+        -   But the procedural path-finding doesn't know about complex platformer mechanics like special in-air friction or coyote time.
     -   The Surfacer framework isn't yet decoupled from the Squirrel Away demo app logic.

 ## Future work